BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ![DSE panel with buck results](docs/ide_dse/dsepanel_buck_result.png)

 Under the current configuration, points are categorized by either errors or no errors.
-Because this example design so far is simple, all of the concrete converters work.
+Because this example design so far is simple, all the concrete converters work.
 Let's arbitrarily choose to use the `Tps561201`: **right-click the entry and select Insert Refinements**.
 This inserts a refinements block into the design: